TinnyTin/Veggies-Please/README.md

-# veggies-please
+# Veggies-Please
-Veggies Please WebGL game
+A WebGL game made in collaboration with judy-chen.